 I fully admit the question of Jesus’ existence is very controversial, among scholars more expert than I am.
 So I hardly hope to settle the matter.
-This article simply outlines my own views on the subject; hopefully this will help the reader understand the rest of my site.
+This article simply outlines my own views on the subject.

-From here on, I will refer to Jesus in two ways: as “the Gospel Jesus,” i.e. the Jesus of prevailing Christian thinking who was both God and man, who performed miracles, died, and was resurrected; or as “the Historical Jesus,” a hypothetical person who actually existed in the Levant in the 1st century and on whose life Christianity was based.
+From here on, I will refer to Jesus in two ways: as “the Gospel Jesus,” i.e. the Jesus of prevailing Christian thinking who was both God and man, who performed miracles, died, and was resurrected; or as “the Historical Jesus,” a hypothetical person who actually existed in the Levant in the 1st century and on whose life Christianity was based, but who had no supernatural powers and who wasn't resurrected after his death.

 It was once considered unthinkable to question whether or not Jesus lived.
 For centuries this question was never asked —that the Gospel-Jesus had existed, and had done all the things attributed to him by tradition, was so basic a notion that no one imagined that it even could be asked, let alone should be asked.
 The question was never seriously considered until the late 19th century.
 And until the early 20th century, those who dared question this were few; this means that serious investigation of this question has only been going on for less than a century.